Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 Postman & API Responses

-After working on the experiments, I followed TJ's instrusctions to go into POstman and I was able to see the API reponses created while I used Postman to do so.
+After working on the experiments, I followed TJ's instrusctions to go into Postman and I was able to see the API reponses created while I used Postman to do so.

 <img width="500" alt="Postman" src="assets/Postman.png"><img width="500" alt="API" src="assets/API.png">